webmasterar/multi-edsm/README.md

-## EDSM
+## Multi-EDSM

-Elastic Degenerate String Matching.
+Multiple string matching in Elastic Degenerate Strings.

 If you make use of this software, please cite the following: